kyhau/aws-tools/README.md

 [![SecretsScan](https://github.com/kyhau/aws-tools/actions/workflows/secrets-scan.yml/badge.svg)](https://github.com/kyhau/aws-tools/actions/workflows/secrets-scan.yml)

 This repository includes some tools and sample code I created for building with AWS.<br>
-All notable changes to this project will be documented in [CHANGELOG](./CHANGELOG.md).
+All notable changes to this project are documented in [CHANGELOG](./CHANGELOG.md).

 Jump to:
 - [Built with](#built-with)